Shell Cordovan. A classic and timeless menswear staple.

 - Folks who want something that can be considered rare.
 Some runs may only get as few as 12 pairs.

-Who should not buy Alden
+Who should not buy Alden shell cordovan boots?

 - Those who get bored of black and color #8 shell.
 Alden almost exclusively uses these two colors.
 Although they make Shell Cordovan Boots from rarer colors, these runs are incredibly tough to preorder due to insane demand.

-If you can afford to shell out a few more bucks Alden will certainly give you your money’s worth.
+If you can afford to shell out a few more bucks, Alden will certainly give you your money’s worth.
 Between the variety of lasts and style options, there’s something for everyone.

 Best Formal Cordovan Boot: Carmina Shoemaker